Ritika SrivastavaAssociate Senior Executive, Editorial

 - Post Graduate Diploma in Management (PGDM)Institute of Management Studies, Noida

-Popular M.J.M.C.
-(Master of Journalism and Mass Communication) Specializations in India
+Popular B.J.
+(Bachelor of Journalism) Specializations in India

 News & Updates